silverton-io/buz-docs/docs/outputs/timeseries/timescaledb.md

 **🟢 Supported**

-The Timescale sink writes `valid` and `invalid` events to the configured tables.
+The Timescale sink writes events to the configured tables.

 It is especially useful if you already have Timescale running and want to quickly get started with Buz-based event tracking.